Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Introduction

 The rest of this paper is then organized as follows.
 In Sec.~\ref{sec:regular} we briefly introduce the regular space-times studied in the rest of the work.
 Various aspects of our methodology are discussed in Sec.~\ref{sec:methodology}, with Sec.~\ref{subsec:greybody} devoted to the calculation of the so-called greybody factors, Sec.~\ref{subsec:spectra} to the computation of photon spectra resulting from Hawking evaporation, and Sec.~\ref{subsec:constraints} to the comparison against observations.
 The resulting limits on the fraction of DM which may be in the form of primordial regular BHs are then critically discussed in Sec.~\ref{sec:results}.
 Finally, in Sec.~\ref{sec:conclusions} we draw concluding remarks.
-A number of more technical aspects concerning the greybody factors computation are discussed in Appendix~\ref{sec:appendix}.
+A number of more technical aspects concerning the greybody factors computation are discussed in Appendix~\ref{sec:appendix}, whereas the time evolution of the primordial regular BHs we consider is studied in Appendix~\ref{sec:appendixb}.
 Unless otherwise specified, we adopt units where $G=c=\hbar=1$.
 In closing, we note that a related study is being presented in a companion paper~\cite{Calza:2024xdh}: this focuses on non-\textit{tr}-symmetric metrics, which also include loop quantum gravity-inspired metrics, but at the same time complicate the study of the evaporation process.
 We recommend that the interested reader go through the present work prior to consulting our companion paper~\cite{Calza:2024xdh}.